The Official Web Site of the State of South Carolina

 Eligible participants of the Ticket to Work program may continue to receive Medicaid and/or Medicare benefits.
 Once employed and as an individual’s self-reliance grows, they can begin to replace their cash benefits with the earnings from work, putting individuals on the road to financial independence.
 Through this program, they are able to do this with the peace of mind that benefits will be quickly accessible again if needed due to their disability.

-As an Employment Network (EN) of the Ticket to Work program, DEW helps people with disabilities get access to the opportunities and services they need.
-If you have received a Ticket to Work and are interested in seeking employment, contact an SC Works Center, and we will help you with the rest.
+As an Employment Network (EN) of the Ticket to Work program, the S.C.
+Department of Employment and Workforce helps people with disabilities get access to the opportunities and services they need.
+If you have received a Ticket to Work voucher and are interested in seeking employment, contact your local SC Works Center, and we will help you with the rest.

 Resources